badging/badging-tests/DEI.md

 Communication Transparency is addressed in our project through a variety of different efforts.
 Through these efforts, we aim to support transparency for all.
 Specific efforts in our project include:

-- Specific points on how your project addresses communication transparency.

 ### [Newcomer Experiences](https://chaoss.community/?p=4891)

 The newcomer experience is addressed in our project through a variety of different efforts.
 Through these efforts, we aim to support the newcomer experience for all new members.
 Specific efforts in our project include: